 - Progressive Lenses – This type of lens is for those who need prescription glasses to be able to see far as well as up close.
 Progressive lenses provide you with a bifocal lens that is seamlessly blended and provides you with three fields of vision, distance, intermediate, and reading.
 Warby Parker frames with progressive lenses as well as Transitions start at $395.

 - 1.67 High-Index – A high-index lens upgrade is available for both single-vision as well as progressive lenses.
 1.67 high-index could provide you with a lens that is up to 20% thinner compared to polycarbonate lenses.
 These lenses are great for anyone with a stronger prescription and are looking to thin out their lenses to help reduce weight and be more cosmetically appealing.
 Are Warby Parker high index lenses worth it?
 Most definitely if you have a strong enough prescription.
 You won’t find another retailer with a high-index lens upgrade for this affordable of a price.
 You can upgrade to 1.67 high-index on either single vision or progressive for an additional $30.

 When going in to select that you want Transition lenses, Warby Parker has it listed as light-responsive lenses.
 Warby Parker only currently offers grey as the only color option for Transition lenses.
-There is nothing wrong with only have grey as an option as that is generally the most popular Transition lens color.
+There is nothing wrong with that though, grey is generally the most popular color choice as it is the darkest.

 Benefits of having Transition lenses